codeconsortium/CCDNSandBox/README.md

-Symfony Standard Edition
+CodeConsortium Sandbox
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
-If you want to learn more about the features included, see the "What's Inside?" section.
+Welcome to the CodeConsortium sandbox - a fully-functional CodeConsortium application that demonstrates the CCDN bundles in action.

 This document contains information on how to download and start using Symfony.
 For a more detailed explanation, see the